Ready to re-discover the city? Here are 23 free things to do in Düsseldorf right now:

 3. Visit the Market

 Düsseldorf’s is home to numerous markets.
 At the beautiful and historic Carlsplatz Market, you’ll find an assortment of delicious food and unique products.
-In addition, be sure to check out the many flea markets and farmer’s markets throughout the city.
+In addition, be sure to check out the many flea and farmer’s markets throughout the city.

 You may also like: The Best Workshops and Classes in Düsseldorf

 Museums & Exhibits

 On top of the free entry on Sundays offer, several museums also take part in “Happy Hour” which provides you free entry to the museums during the last hour of their operating day (except on Mondays).
 Here are our top picks:

 4. Heinrich Heine Institut